Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 5. Can Hurt Credit Utilization Ratio

-Carrying a higher balance on a credit card can lead to a higher credit utilization ratio, which is damaging to credit scores.
-One of the common credit card rules is to keep your utilization below 30%, meaning you’re not using more than this percentage of your total available credit at any given time.
+Carrying a higher balance on a credit card can lead to a higher credit utilization ratio, which can be damaging to your credit.
+One common credit card rule of thumb is to keep your utilization below 30%, meaning you’re not using more than this percentage of your total available credit at any given time.

 Guide to Using a Credit Card to Pay Bills